Here are some answers to questions you may have about Multi-Factor Authentication (MFA).

 Implementing multi-factor authentication (MFA) is one of the easiest, most effective actions you can take to improve the security of your data.
 It’s no longer a ‘nice to have’ but a necessity.

-- Authentication App: Download the Microsoft Authenticator app to your smartphone to verify your sign in or to get a verification code.
+- Authentication App (recommended option): Download the Microsoft Authenticator app to your smartphone to verify your sign in or to get a verification code.

 - Text message: A text message (SMS) is sent to the mobile phone number registered containing a verification code.